chris-cloudextend/netsuite-excel-addin/USER_GUIDE.md

 ## Pre-Built Reports

+### CFO Flash Report (Quick Start)

+Create an executive-level P&L summary in seconds:

+1. Open the **Quick Start** section in the task pane
+2. Select **CFO Flash Report**
+3. Choose your year and subsidiary
+4. XAVI builds a high-level P&L with totals for Revenue, COGS, Gross Profit, Operating Expenses, and Net Income

+This is perfect for:
+- Board presentations
+- Monthly flash reports
+- Quick variance checks

 ### Build Income Statement

+For a detailed P&L with all accounts:

 1. Click **Build Income Statement** in the task pane
 2. Select the year and (optionally) subsidiary